Lupleg/CE-Lupleg/README.md

 ### 4. Follow Tutorials and Guides

 To gain practical experience, follow the getting started guide provided by Convex.
 This guide typically includes step-by-step instructions to set up your first project.
 Additionally, look for sample projects or example applications that use Convex.
-These examples can provide valuable insights into how to structure your own projects.
+These examples can provide valuable insights into how to structure your projects.

 ### 5. Hands-On Practice

 The best way to learn is by doing.
 Create a new project using Convex and start with a simple application to get a feel for the platform.
-Experiment with different features and functionalities, such as data modeling and querying, to understand how they work in practice.
+Experiment with different features and functionalities, such as data modelling and querying, to understand how they work in practice.

 ### 6. Engage with the Community